 TH have done this well, who wouldn’t want to sit in their luxurious leather chairs as you glide through the digital range presentation with fabric swatches on hand to feel the product quality.
-TH may well be leading in the Fashion sector but they are not the first apparel company to do this.
+TH may well be leading the way by creating digital showrooms in the fashion sector but they aren’t the first apparel company to do this.

-I know that the technology bit is easy (when you know how): what is really needed is the vision and willingness to do it – which is why I genuinely admire what TH have done, and recommend the case study to you as a lesson in vision, planning and committed implementation.
+I know that the technology bit is easy (when you know how): what is really needed is the vision and willingness to do it – which is why I genuinely admire the Tommy Hilfiger digital showroom and recommend the case study to you as a lesson in vision, planning and committed implementation.

 If you don’t want to build your own bespoke software then our aWorkbook will fulfil all of the same functions plus a few more.
-And while the TH budget is undisclosed, the annual licence cost for one aWorkbook is £1000 and gives unlimited numbers of sales people and retailers’ access to your full collection story.
+And while the TH budget is undisclosed, the annual licence cost for one aWorkbook is under £2000 and gives unlimited numbers of sales people and retailers’ access to your full collection story.
 For a small fee (from £4000) our data service team do all the preparation work for you and from receipt of data and product images we can have you live within a month.

 The Tommy Hilfiger press release talks about the centrepiece of the solution – an interactive system to blend collection information, sales tools and brand content in one seamless touchscreen interface.
 That’s what the aWorkbook software does for you, and it’s what we have been building for brands like Timberland for the past eight years.
 But even without a system like ours, or the one TH have built, you can use PDFs and just plain product images connected up to a big screen with a cheap connecting cable.

 These kinds of solutions support directed selling, the segmentation of the range to suit that individual buyer; it allows them to close the sale more easily and quickly, and is simply a better way to do business.
 The alternative old way is a meeting that goes on hours longer than it needs to.
 Delight your customer and let them buy from you in half the time.

 So in my opinion, and when you know how, the technology is easy, it’s cables and screens, software and data; what is not always so easy is defining the vision, getting behind it and finding the willingness to do it – often in the face of inertia, ignorance or opposition.